"Sextortion Email (Dash)" removal guide

-Scammers behind this scam try to trick its recipients into transferring them Dash cryptocurrency.
-According to scammers, they have recorded a compromising video and will spread it (send it to other people) if recipients will not pay them a particular amount of cryptocurrency.
-Emails of this kind should never be trusted, we strongly recommend to ignore them.
+Criminals behind this scam attempt to trick recipients into transferring Dash cryptocurrency to them.
+They state that they have recorded a compromising video and will distribute it to other people unless recipients pay a specific cryptocurrency sum.
+Never trust emails of this type and simply ignore them.

-According to this sextortion email, recipient's computer was infected with a malicious RAT (Remote Access Tool/Trojan), a software that allows to access and control computers remotely.
-This tool was used to steal all accounts and record a video.
-To be more precise, it is stated that installed RAT was used to record a video of a recipient while he was watching some video on adult website.
-Scammers threaten to send this video to all recipient's contacts, post it on social networks, publish it on various websites, including dark web.
-In order to prevent this, recipients are asked to pay a ransom of $1200 using the Dash cryptocurrency.
-This email contains a wallet address that should be used to make a transaction, scammers demand to be paid in no more than two days.
-As we mentioned in the introduction, emails of this type should not never be trusted, scammers send them to a lot of people and hope that at least some people will fall for their scam.
+According to this sextortion email, the recipient's computer was infected with a malicious Remote Access Tool/Trojan (RAT), software that allows access and control of computers remotely.
+This tool was apparently used to steal all account details and record 'a video'.
+It is stated that the installed RAT was used to record a video of the recipient whilst watching a video on an adult website.
+Scammers threaten to send this video to all of the recipient's contacts, post it on social networks, and publish it on various websites, including the dark web.
+To prevent this, recipients are asked to pay a ransom of $1200 using the Dash cryptocurrency.
+This email contains a wallet address to make the transaction.
+Scammers demand payment within two days.
+These emails can never be trusted - criminals send them to many users and hope that at least some people will fall for the scam.
 We receive a great deal of feedback from concerned users about this type of email scam.
 Here is the most popular question we receive (in this case, relating to a scam that claims to have obtained compromising videos or photos of the user):